achuthhadnoor/javascript/README.md

    JSON.stringify(obj); // Throws a TypeError
    ```

-Certainly!
-Here are a few more advanced interview questions related to JavaScript objects:

 ### 41. **Explain the concept of the prototype chain and how it is related to object inheritance.**
    - The prototype chain is a mechanism where objects inherit properties and methods from their prototype.
 It forms a chain of objects linked through their prototypes.